Battersbie History, Family Crest & Coats of Arms

 The surname Battersbie was first found in Yorkshire, at Battersby, a township, in the parish of Ingleby Greenhow, W. division of the liberty of Langbaurgh.
 “This was an ancient demesne of the crown, and according to the Domesday Survey was called Badresbi”

-Important Dates for the Battersbie family
+Early History of the Battersbie family

 This web page shows only a small excerpt of our Battersbie research.
 Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Battersbie History in all our PDF Extended History products and printed products wherever possible.